asiths/lab-files/x509_tls/README.md

 # Practical cryptography course - X.509/TLS lab

-## Scenario description
-Examplify Inc. has developed a web service that distributes inspiring and motivating quotes to employees.
-Someone in HR claims that this will greatly boost their moral and productivity.

-The wisdom provided by the service is considered a highly valuable company secret and the potential consequences if leaked dire - yet the developers didn't think to implement authentication nor network encryption.
-You've been tasked to harden the web service and ensure future prosperity.

 ## Learning objectives
 Practical knowledge of using a X.509 certificate authority and TLS to secure network communication.